-Any email about the project to the professor or your TA must include "106 PROJECT yourteamname" in the subject line.
-Emails without this may be ignored and/or discarded.
+Any email about the project to the professor or your TA must include [106 PROJECT yourteamname] in the subject line, including the square brackets.
+Emails without this may be ignored and/or discarded1.

-What must be done before Oct 23?
+What must be done by July 6?

 1. Form a team of 3-5 people (no larger or smaller teams).
-Team members must all be registered for the same lab section.
 Smaller is generally better.
 Decide on team member for each role.
 No person may have two roles.
 (The professor reserves the right to add to, subtract from, and re-organize teams.)